sammyd/sammyd.github.com/source/_posts/2013-01-11-building-a-range-selector-with-shinobi-charts-part-i-linking-2-charts.markdown

 As ever, the code for the completed project is available on [GitHub](https://github.com/sammyd/Shinobi-RangeSelector.git).
 It was written in almost the same order as the write-up, so you can almost follow commit-by-commit.
-In order to use Shinobi, you'll have to get yourself a 30 day free trial of Shinobi Charts - available on the [website](http://www.shinobicontrols.com/shinobicharts/price-plans/shinobicharts-premium/shinobicharts-free-trial-form/).
+In order to use Shinobi, you'll have to get yourself a 30 day free trial of ShinobiCharts
+- available on the [website](http://www.shinobicontrols.com/shinobicharts/price-plans/shinobicharts-premium/shinobicharts-free-trial-form/).

 <!-- more -->

-It's not really the point of this blog series to talk about getting started with Shinobi Charts, and therefore we'll breeze through the initial set up of the data source and the charts themselves.
+It's not really the point of this blog series to talk about getting started with ShinobiCharts, and therefore we'll breeze through the initial set up of the data source and the charts themselves.

 ## The data layer